Permify/permify/docs/docs/api-overview/permission/expand-api.md

 # Expand API

-Retrieve all subjects (users and user sets) that have a relationship with given entity and permission
+Retrieve all subjects (users and user sets) that have a relationship or attribute with given entity and permission

 Expand API response is represented by a user set tree, whose leaf nodes are user IDs or user sets pointing to other ⟨object#relation⟩ pairs.